Students and faculty at CSU laugh and talk while seated around table during a class conversation. Text reads "Literature"

-For graduation, an English major must attain a minimum grade point average of 2.000 in all Composition (CO) and English (E) courses.
+For graduation, an English major must attain a minimum grade point average of 2.000 in all Composition (CO) and English (E) coursesStudents may enroll in either the standalone major or (at most) one of the concentrations under the Major in English.

 Freshman